fivequarters/fusebit.io/src/_blog/_posts/women-in-tech.md

 ---
-post_title: 5 Women in Tech That Influence Your Everyday Life - and 5 Women you should follow today
+post_title: 5 Women in Tech That Influence Your Everyday Life - And 5 You Should Follow Today
 post_author: Liz Parody
 post_author_avatar: liz.png
 date: '2022-03-08'